mozzius/arbitra/docs/Arbitra.md

 ##### Point Multiplication

-Now that we can do the basic function, we need to be able to multiply points, as we need to get to the stage where we can calculate $nP = Q$.
-The obvious way would be to double $P$, and then calculate $\text{Ans} + P$ for $n$ number of times.
-However, as *Elliptic Curve Cryptography: a gentle introduction* points out, this equation has an efficiency of $O(n)$, which is not particularly fast.
+Now that we can do the basic function, we need to be able to multiply points, as we need to get to the stage where we can calculate $[Math Processing Error]nP = Q$.
+The obvious way would be to double $[Math Processing Error]P$, and then calculate $[Math Processing Error]\text{Ans} + P$ for $[Math Processing Error]n$ number of times.
+However, as *Elliptic Curve Cryptography: a gentle introduction* points out, this equation has an efficiency of $[Math Processing Error]O(n)$, which is not particularly fast.
 However, they suggest using the **double and add** method to multiply points.

 http://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/#scalar-multiplication

-In summary, if you repeatedly double $P$, you would get the pattern:
+In summary, if you repeatedly double $[Math Processing Error]P$, you would get the pattern:
 $$
 P, 2P, 2^2P, 2^3P, 2^4P, 2^5P...
 $$